 Beyond these basic concepts of engine functionality include engine cooling, lubrication, and electrical systems.
-The specific details of these systems can be found in the outboard manufacturer's owner's manual for the specific engine option you chose on your Regal boat.
+The specific details of these systems can be found in your owner's manual for the specific engine option you chose on your Regal boat.

 Engine Removal